-The recommended dosage of SPRAVATO for the treatment of TRD in adults as monotherapy or in conjunction with an oral antidepressant is shown in Table 1.
+The recommended dosage of SPRAVATO for the treatment of TRD in adults is shown in Table 1.
 Dosage adjustments should be made based on efficacy and tolerability.
 Evidence of therapeutic benefit should be evaluated at the end of the induction phase to determine need for continued treatment.